kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 With the input quantities known, they can be substituted into the load transfer equations.
 The lateral load transfer distribution and other metrics are summarized in the table below.
-Additional metrics have been included to highlight how the fidelity of the model may change the results.
+Additional metrics have been included to highlight how the fidelity of the model will change the results.

 | Metric                                           | Stock | Modified | Delta (±/%)  |
 | ------------------------------------------------ | ----- | -------- | ------------ |